Skip to content

 2. Open the repository root in VS Code (the launch configurations are in .vscode/launch.json at the root).

-3. Create .vscode/settings.json with the socket config above.
+3. Create .vscode/settings.json with the tcp config above.

 4. Press F5 and select VSCode Extension (pipe) or VSCode Extension (socket) to launch an Extension Development Host window.